nfriedly/contentful-dictate/README.md

 This extension attempts to match the desired locale, falling back to a language-only match and then finally `en_US` if no sutable match is found.

-Watson Speech to Text currently supports English, French, Spanish,
+Watson Speech to Text currently supports English, French, Spanish, Japanese, Portuguese, and Chinese.

 ## Setup: